mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 27 August 2025
+## On Thursday, 28 August 2025

-- The average temperature today is 13.82˚C,
+- The average temperature today is 12.94˚C,
-- With highs of 14.42˚C and lows of 13.15˚C,
+- With highs of 13.88˚C and lows of 11.49˚C,
-- It may feel like 13.37˚C with few clouds
+- It may feel like 12.51˚C with few clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 81%
+- The pressure is 1003hPa and humidity is 85%
 - The sun will rise at 05:14 and set at 19:05

 <!-- weather_marker ends -->